devcontainers/devcontainers.github.io/_posts/2023-06-14-feature-authoring-best-practices.md

 authorUrl: https://github.com/joshspicer
 ---

 Last November I wrote about the basics around [authoring a Dev Container Feature](/guide/author-a-feature).
 Since then, [hundreds](https://containers.dev/features) of Features have been written by the community.
-The flexibility of Features has enabled a wide variety of use cases, from installing a single tool to configuring a full development environment.
+The flexibility of Features has enabled a wide variety of use cases, from installing a single tool to setting up specific aspects of a project's development environment that can be shared across repositories.
 To that effect, many different patterns for Feature authorship have emerged, and the core team has learned a lot about what works well and what doesn't.

 ## Utilize the `test` command